iMrsRoy/Water-Jug-Puzzle-Solver/README.md

 # Water-Jug-Puzzle-Solver
-The program provides user friendly step by step solution to a water jug puzzle.
+This user friendly system provides step by step solution to a water jug puzzle.